Motekye/USHF/README.md

 * `ib` = `[[]]` ...
 Library of terms sorted into categories that match on each character added. (instantly breaking)
 * `pi` = `fn{}` ...
 Function to execute prior to identifier matches to groom terms.

 When a scope ends by `cx`, the match will propagate up the parent levels if they also have the character in `cx`.
 Many scope levels can be ended at once like this.
+Likewise, for characters not found in `cp`, or if the parent's `lm` has been broken after leaving the child scope.

+In contrast, the `nd` enders are *inclusive* and will be absorbed by the term.

 ## Identifier Match Libraries